Jockstrap: Protective cup

 An abdominal guard (also called "compression cup", "box", or "L Guard") is a hard usually plastic cup that is inserted in a jockstrap to protect male genitalia.
 Some jockstraps have a lined front pouch for this purpose.
 The abdominal guard is usually constructed from high density plastic with a padded edge, shaped like a hollow half-pear, and inserted into the jockstrap or jockstrap-style underwear of the batsmen and wicket-keeper.
 This is used to protect the genitals against impact from the ball.

 Many sports require the use of an athletic cup.
 These include cricket, fencing, martial arts, boxing, lacrosse, hockey, baseball, paintball, football and many others.

-Fashion jocks often incorporate soft-lined front pouches or they may be designed to bring the male genitalia forwards or upwards.
+Fashion jocks often incorporate soft-lined front pouches or they may be designed to bring the male genitalia forward or upward.
 The purpose of these modifications is to enhance the masculine appearance of the wearer.
 Wearers of fashion jocks may also wear abdominal guards for the same purpose.

-Pelvic protectors exist to protect female genitalia, though these are less widespread.

 With the decline in the use of jockstraps in sports, the use of the necessary abdominal guard has also declined despite the safety implications.
 Typically cups are worn in the pouch of a jockstrap which may be double-lined to hold the cup, or in compression shorts or sport-specific briefs.

 Cups for some combat sports (e.g. mixed martial arts, kick boxing) have a waistband and straps attached directly to the cup designed to be worn over a regular jockstrap or briefs.
 Some sports such as boxing use an oversized cup and jock combined into a single item which has layered foam padding that protects the groin, kidneys and abdomen.

-Use

-Cups offer protection for contact sports.
-They are usually made of hard plastic or steel and perforated for ventilation.
-A more flexible and comfortable soft cup is also offered for low-contact sports such as soccer.
-A flex cup variation features a hard exterior cup with a soft cups lining.

-Jockstraps for females
+Jockstraps for women

 The pelvic protector is the female equivalent of the male jockstrap.
 It is currently unclear who was responsible for the first invention of the female pelvic protector.
 It is designed to protect the female genitalia from bruising or tearing.
 The area protected includes the entire vulva, including the clitoris, the clitoral hood and the delicate labia minora which protrude from the vulva in some women and are therefore especially vulnerable to bruising from impact.
 It is also occasionally nicknamed a "jill" or "jillstrap".
 Women wear the garment during contact sports or activities.
 The garment cups around the genitals and is usually reinforced with rigid material.

-Gay subculture fetish
+Gay subculture

 Since the 1950s and 1960s, some gay men use jockstraps as an erotic attire, particularly those belonging to the leather and BDSM subcultures.
-The garment has become especially popular between gay men and LGBT+ individuals in the 2020s, with major brands producing rainbow-coloured, Pride-themed jockstraps.
+The garment has become especially popular between gay men and the LGBTQ community in the 2020s, with major brands producing rainbow-colored, pride-themed jockstraps.
+The reason for its popularity might be due to how the jockstrap accentuates the shape of male buttocks.